High Dimensional Data Enrichment: Interpretable, Fast, and Data-Efficient: Estimation Algorithm

 The RHS of \eqref{eq:singleiter} consists of two terms.
-If we keep $\rho < 1$, the first term approaches zero exponentially fast, i.e., with linear rate, and the second term determines the bound.
-In the following we show that for specific choices of step sizes $\mu_g$s, the second term can be upper bounded using the analysis of Section \ref{sec:error}.
-More specifically, the first term corresponds to the optimization error which shrinks in every iteration while the second term is constant times the upper bound of the statistical error characterized in Corollary \ref{corr:calcub}.
-Therefore, if we can keep $\rho$ below one, the estimation error of PBGD algorithm geometrically converges to the approximate statistical error bound.
+If we keep $\rho < 1$, the first term approaches zero fast, and the second term determines the bound.
+In the following, we show that for specific choices of step sizes $\mu_g$s we can keep $\rho < 1$ with high probability and the second term can be upper bounded using the analysis of Section \ref{sec:error}.
+More specifically, the first term corresponds to the optimization error which shrinks in every iteration while the second term is of the same order of the upper bound of the statistical error characterized in Theorem \ref{theo:calcub}.

-One way for having $\rho < 1$ is to keep all arguments of $\max(\cdots)$ determining $\rho$ strictly below $1$.
-To this end, we first establish high probability upper bound for $\rho_g$, $\eta_g$, and $\eta_g$ (in the Appendix) and then show that with enough number of samples and proper step sizes $\mu_g$, $\rho$ can be kept strictly below one with high probability.
-In Section~\ref{sec:expds}, we empirically illustrate such geometric convergence.
-The high probability bounds for constants in Definition \ref{def:only} and the deterministic bound of Theorem \ref{theo:iter} leads to the following theorem which shows for enough number of samples, of the same order as the statistical sample complexity, we can keep $\rho$ below one and have geometric convergence.
+One way for having $\rho < 1$ is to keep all arguments of $\max(\cdots)$ defining $\rho$ strictly below $1$.
+The high probability bounds for constants $\rho_g$, $\eta_g$, and $\phi_g$ provided in Lemma \ref{lemm:hpub} and the deterministic bound of Lemma \ref{theo:iter} leads to the following theorem which shows that for enough number of samples, of the same order as the statistical sample complexity of Theorem \ref{theo:re}, we can keep $\rho$ below one and have geometric convergence.